shanwork/org_maint/Readme.txt

+Known issues
+1. Currency is hard codes
+- Assumed all processing is in INR
+- Taking INR - hard code 1:1.
+USD hard code 1:60, EUR(??)
+1:75, anything else is 1:15
+- configure base currency, see item 2

+2. Add Settings page
+ - connecting to web service

+3. Thinking about a second WCF service which uses server side singleton abstraction layer
+   - This is like a server side cache the static singleton will contain all records at application level
+   - iteratively have no EF/dB connectivity, then add it, then synchronously update a data base.

+ 4. Entity summary
+ - Allocate fund from entity summary to items
+ - bug - when adding an entity and updating it without adding an item, errors

 Entitied Page
 - Decided approach
  New Entity Summary and Itens addition on the detail page; entity summary list page will only allow edits